 Our tip-filled cheat sheet for sheets to help you sleep better tonight

-Now that you have the perfect mattress, assuming you’re sleeping on a Restonic mattress (which, of course, you are) you’ll want to cover it with the right sheets.
+Now that you have the perfect mattress, assuming you’re sleeping on a Restonic mattress (which, of course, you are) you’ll want to cover it with the right sheets to create a bed you’ll LOVE sleeping in.
 With a glut of choices available on the market, it’s easy to feel overwhelmed when it comes to making a decision.
 Adding to the confusion is a slew of confusing terms spotted on sheet packaging, plus talk of thread counts, fabric types and finishes.

 What to look for when shopping for the sheets of your dreams